IanBellomy/Dump/readme.md

 - Variables are created for imported layers based on their layer names.
 - Imported layers have properties that correspond to their sub layers' names.

-### What?!

 Q: "Couldn't this overwrite layer properties and methods?"

 A: Yes.

 - Don't name your layer groups "x", "width", "Framer", "states", "animate", etc.
 - SaferDump.coffee will alert you when something is overwritten.
 Fixing the imported document is easy.
 - We're bashing out prototypes, not writing production code.

-Q: "What about layer groups with siblings that have the same name?" e.g.
-	-buttonContainer
-		-label
-		-img
-		-img

-A: Don't do that.